Ashbeeson7943/UsefulScripts/README.md

 # UsefulScripts

-A Collection of usefulscripts from a range of Languages
+A Collection of useful scripts from a range of Languages